 It’s really simple – more so than a spreadsheet.
 It can support multiple users easily (unlike Excel), and it offers significantly better version control, reminder and contract approval functionality than a spreadsheet.

-We hope that this guide to contract management using a spreadsheet has been helpful, but honestly – do your organization a favor and try Contract Hound free today.
+We hope that this guide to contract tracking using a spreadsheet has been helpful, but honestly – do your organization a favor and try Contract Hound free today.
 You won’t regret it!

 Never lose track of a contract!